First Trust SMID Cap Rising Dividend Achievers ETF (NASDAQ:SDVY) Shares Purchased by Cetera Advisors LLC

-Cetera Advisors LLC grew its stake in shares of First Trust SMID Cap Rising Dividend Achievers ETF (NASDAQ:SDVY – Get Rating) by 9.4% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 108,778 shares of the company’s stock after buying an additional 9,335 shares during the quarter.
-Cetera Advisors LLC owned about 0.32% of First Trust SMID Cap Rising Dividend Achievers ETF worth $2,598,000 as of its most recent filing with the Securities and Exchange Commission.
+Cetera Advisors LLC grew its holdings in First Trust SMID Cap Rising Dividend Achievers ETF (NASDAQ:SDVY – Get Rating) by 9.4% in the 2nd quarter, HoldingsChannel.com reports.
+The fund owned 108,778 shares of the company’s stock after buying an additional 9,335 shares during the quarter.
+Cetera Advisors LLC’s holdings in First Trust SMID Cap Rising Dividend Achievers ETF were worth $2,598,000 as of its most recent SEC filing.

 First Trust SMID Cap Rising Dividend Achievers ETF Stock Up 1.7 %